life-at-the-frontier/validation-exercise/docs/study-protocol.md

 - Focus groups interviews will be conducted with young people aged 18-25 who have lived in the vicinity and on different sides of the identified social frontier for at least a year.

 _Intervention_: After a preliminary task to familiarise participants with the map interface, where participants are shown pairs of interactive maps with borders (Map A and Map B).
-Participants are asked to choose which map better represents distinct community borders in the selected area.
+Participants are asked to choose which map better represents distinct community boundaries in terms of migration background in the selected area.
 The full description of the intervention and allocation mechanism is given in a separate document [here](#study-protocol-assignment.md).

 Pilot exercises were conducted before deployment, and the entire validation exercise takes under 10 minutes to complete.